 - Easy export and import to and from Excel

-Sometimes you’re the one issuing an RFP, and sometimes your company is putting together a bid so you can land a contract that your organization is perfect for.
+Sometimes you’re the one issuing an RFP, and sometimes your company is putting together a bid so you can land a contract your organization is perfect for.
 You often only get one shot when you launch a bid, so you want your proposal to be a winning one in every sense of the word.
 Our bid template can be especially valuable here.

 It ensures you don’t miss any important details.
 We’ll help you lock down your timeline, the specifics of the service or product you want to provide, your price quotes, and any detailed terms you want to make sure are included in the final contract.